-Dr. Schoenfeld received her MS and her PhD from the Roswell Park Division of the University at Buffalo with a concentration in epidemiology.
-Since joining the faculty at Renaissance School of Medicine at Stony Brook University in 1988, she has developed a research program in community engaged research, and helped build a clinical research coordinating center.
-She has served as PI, Co-PI, or Co-I on close to 40 NIH, HRSA, state and private foundation funded research conducting intervention studies and determining risk factors for a number of conditions including various types of cancers, diabetes, leading causes of visual impairment, periodontal disease, cardiac arrest, osteoporosis, and obesity.
-She currently serves as Associate Director for the Master’s Program in Clinical Research where she directs courses in Epidemiology, and Data Management and Informatics.
-She serves as research mentor for students and junior faculty with an interest in clinical and translational research.
-Dr. Schoenfeld was appointed to the Patient Centered Outcomes Research Institute’s (PCORI) Advisory Board on Addressing Disparities and holds voluntary appointments in the School of Nursing, Program in Public Health, and the Renaissance School of Medicine Department of Biomedical Informatics at Stony Brook University.
+Dr. Elinor Schoenfeld is currently Research Professor, Associate Vice Chair of Research, and Deputy Division Head of Epidemiology and Biostatistics.
+She received her MS and PhD from the Roswell Park Division of the University at Buffalo with a concentration in epidemiology.
+She maintains a research program in community engaged research, technology development/testing, and building research collaborations across academic disciplines/tech start-up companies.
+Her current NSF funded multidisciplinary research focuses on developing contactless room-based sensors and data analytics tools to capture physiologic and movement measurements and analyze them for changes in health for older adults, those with chronic conditions, and onset of new health conditions.
+She has served as PI, Co-PI, or Co-I on over 40 NIH, NSF, HRSA, state and private foundation funded research developing and testing new technologies for aging in place, conducting intervention studies and determining risk factors for a number of conditions including various types of cancers, diabetes, leading causes of visual impairment, periodontal disease, cardiac arrest, osteoporosis/falls prevention, obesity, and COVID-19.
+She is course director for a doctoral course in Data Management and Informatics for Clinical Scientists.
+Dr. Schoenfeld serves as research mentor for students and junior faculty with an interest in clinical and translational research and is a guest speaker on clinical research methods and good clinical practice related to data management.
+Dr. Schoenfeld holds voluntary appointments in the Stony Brook University School of Nursing and Program in Public Health, and as Affiliated Faculty in the Renaissance School of Medicine Department of Biomedical Informatics.

-Academic Interests: Community Engaged Research; Addressing Health Disparities; Sensor Data Use for Health; Screening and Early Detection of Disease; Cancer Epidemiology; Cancer Prevention; Diabetes Epidemiology, Data management and informatics
+Academic Interests: Community Engaged Research; Aging in Place; Sensor Data Use for Health; Technology development and testing; Addressing Health Disparities; Screening and Early Detection of Disease; Cancer Epidemiology; Cancer Prevention; Diabetes Epidemiology, Data management and informatic